-If you want to be slightly further out of the city centre, The Beeches is an excellent neighbourhood.
+If you want to be slightly further out of the city center, The Beeches is an excellent neighborhood.
 Located on the shores of the lake, it has wide streets, large parks, outdoor space, a great local school, and beautiful houses.

 The Beeches has a really varied architecture which gives it an exciting feel and means there are properties of every shape, size, and style.
 Life here is very outdoorsy and would suit an active family who loves being out on the water, walking, biking, swimming, and playing tennis.